BSCS-3A/Admin-Management/php/ReadMe.txt

 *added backFun_reminders_v0_1.php
 - sending of emails 1 hour before the election ends to those student that not yet voted is now working.

+*added backFun_reminders_v0_1.php
+- all data in vote_event will be deleted after the election ends.